thingsboard/thingsboard.github.io/_includes/templates/install/windows-pe-docker-queue-kafka.md

 ```
 {: .copy-code}

 Add the following line to the yml file.
+Don’t forget to replace "PUT_YOUR_LICENSE_SECRET_HERE" with your **license secret obtained on the first step**:

 ```yml
 version: '2.2'